jayok007/ExcelSchoolCalendarToGoogle/README.md

 # ExcelSchoolCalendarToGoogle

-Python code that allow to import all my courses into Google Calendar Group.
+Python code that allow to import all my courses into a Google Calendar Group.

-Requimenets :
+Requirements :
 - Python 3.7
 - pip